Shipbuilding in the American colonies: Wood process

 The shipbuilding process began with the frame and then heating the hull of the ship.
 This was done using steamers and wood as fuel.
 Planks were heated up to be able to bend with the curve of the ship.
-Once all the framing and planking was completed, caulking waterproofed the ship.
+Once all the framing and planking were completed, caulking waterproofed the ship.
 Ships made of wood required a flexible material, insoluble in water, to seal the spaces between planks.
-Pine pitch was often mixed with fibers like hemp to caulk spaces which might otherwise leak.
-Crude gum or oleoresin could be collected from the wounds of living pine trees.
-White pine was used to build the masts and yellow pine for the decks.
+Pine pitch was often mixed with fibers like hemp to caulk spaces that might otherwise leak.
+Crude gum or resin could be collected from the wounds of living pine trees.
+White pine was used to build the masts, and yellow pine for the decks.

 Tools

 Tools used included the mallets and irons.
-Mallets were usually 16 inches from end to end with the handle bar usually being about 16 inches.
+Mallets were usually 16 inches from end to end, with the handle bar usually being about 16 inches.
 The material that was hammered in between each of the planks was typically oakum, a kind of hemp fiber.
-There were oftentimes two to three layers of this oakum fiber placed in between the planks.
+There were oftentimes two to three layers of this oakum fiber placed between the planks.
 Putty would be put on afterwards to finish off the waterproofing.
-Tar, which also came from the thousands of trees available, was oftentimes spread over the top of these planks and they were covered with copper plating.
-Copper was used because without it the ship's hull would often get infected with worms.
+Tar, which also came from the thousands of trees available, was oftentimes spread over the top of these planks, and they were covered with copper plating.
+Copper was used because, without it, the ship's hull would often get infected with worms.
 The copper was fastened to the ship with bronze nails.
-The ships were oftentimes painted yellow, to help make the ship appear faster and newer.
+The ships were oftentimes painted yellow to help make the ship appear faster and newer.

 Uses of ships

-The early wooden vessels worked for business angling and remote exchange likewise offered ascend to an assortment of subordinate exchanges and commercial enterprises in the zone, including sail making, chandleries, rope strolls and marine railroads.
+The early wooden vessels worked for business angling and remote exchange, likewise offered ascend to an assortment of subordinate exchanges and commercial enterprises in the zone, including sail making, chandleries, rope strolls, and marine railroads.
 Shipyards in Essex and Suffolk regions are credited with the development of the conventional American dory and constructed those that included the prestigious Gloucester, Massachusetts angling armada, freed the settlements from British guideline, reinforced the vendor and maritime armadas that made the United States a force to be reckoned with and assumed essential parts in World War I and World War II.
 Numerous vessels incorporated into this schedule were either developed in Massachusetts or are illustrative of the sorts of vessels manufactured and repaired in Massachusetts shipyards.